Kristen Derr Project Manager, TAPP Para Familias Latinas

 Kristen Derr is currently the project manager of “TAPP Para Familias Latinas.”
 In this role, she manages collaborative teams of consultants, parents and teachers; maintains partnerships with school personnel; and develops working relationships with new schools and communities.
 Derr joined the University of Nebraska–Lincoln in 2012 as a key team member on an IES-funded study and has assisted with several projects involving the Teacher and Parents as Partners (TAPP) model.
 She received her master’s degree in counseling psychology from Doane College.

-Sommer Fousek Project Manager, Early Learning Network Lead
+Sommer Fousek Project Coordinator, Early Learning Network Lead

 Sommer Fousek is the project coordinator for the Early Learning Network Lead project.
 She develops and maintains cooperative relationships with Network research and assessment teams across the country.
 She also provides support for collaborative and supplemental activities.
 Fousek promotes Network research findings to researchers, practitioners and policymakers, and facilitates technical support for preschool development grantees and other early childhood practitioners.
 Fousek is currently pursuing her master’s degree in public administration from the University of Nebraska at Omaha.

 Tamara Hechtner-Galvin Project Coordinator, Getting Ready 0-3